ArrowheadFramework/ahf-docker/README.md

-# ahf-docker:4.0-lw

-_*Disclaimer:* This is Work In Progress (WIP).
-Please raise any issues you find._

-## Overview
+# Arrowhead Core 4.0-lw Docker Containers

-This directory contains Docker containers for the Arrowhead project (subject to its corresponding license).
-These containers allow for quicker development without the need for connecting to an existing _local cloud_.
-Currently, these containers are at an alpha stage.
+This container allows for quicker development without the need for connecting to an existing _local cloud_.
+Currently, this container is at an alpha stage.
 Please submit any issues you find or enhancements you would like to see.

-This document and the contents of this directory are for version *4.0-lw* of the Arrowhead Framework.
-If you are interested in a different version, please see the corresponding directory.

 Version 4.0-lw is a lightweight implementation which contains all core services in a single Java JAR file.
 In turn, this container wraps everything necessary